keyaedisa/abu/README.md

 - Making sure archiso is up to date
 - Making sure sudo permissions are not used innappropriately
 - Checking if you are in the correct directory
-- Ensuring that Valen Repo is present in both of the pacman.conf's in your archiso profile!
-  Both for the live iso and what will become the post install system!
+- Asking if you would like to bundle Valen Repo with your new ISO
 - This and so much more!

 # Feature Request